Solar-powered, live data fills in the details.

-The Lilly Center has studied 12 local all-sport lakes weekly through the summer since 2007.
+The Lilly Center has studied 12 local freshwater, all-sport lakes weekly through the summer since 2007.
 Year-round since 2014, we’ve studied the major streams surrounding six of these lakes.
 That’s a lot of data, but until 2018, we didn’t have as complete a picture of the local waterways as we’d like.
-Now, with these continuous flow sensors, we have live data at our fingertips to fill in the details.

-With all this new information, the Lilly Center is can assess many aspects of lake health.
+With all this live data, the Lilly Center can assess many aspects of lake health.
 To this point, we’ve studied:

 - Boating impacts

 - Watershed contributions

 - Historical trends

 - Blue-green algae toxins

 With four trained aquatic scientists and many dedicated science students on our staff, coupled with your investment, the flow sensors are a strategic expansion of our research expertise and equipment.
 They will help determine the most effective actions for your lake going forward.

 We use the stream sensor to monitor many aspects of these streams, including the following.
 You’ll see flow, velocity and depth displayed on the individual stream pages.
 Use the following definitions to navigate the site: